intergrals/Catch-of-the-Day/readme.md

 - Buttons/forms submit is done inline: onSubmit={[function]}
 - Can create ref in class to pass info between functions: x.createRef().
 - Any additional function that uses "this" must use arrow notation.
+- this.props.history.push([ext]) can be used to reroute to different page with minimal loading time.